semrayuce/movie-trailer/README.md

 This API fetches movie trailer URLs using the Viaplay and TMDB APIs.
 It takes a movie resource link as input and returns the URL to the trailer for that movie.

+## Features

+- **Caching**: Uses Redis for caching trailer URLs to improve performance and handle heavy loads.
+- **Environment Configuration**: Uses dotenv for managing environment variables.
+- **Testing**: Jest and Supertest for writing and running tests.
+- **TypeScript**: Written in TypeScript for type safety and better development experience.
+- **Express**: Lightweight and fast server-side framework.

 ## Prerequisites

-Before running this project locally, ensure you have Node.js and npm installed.
+Before running this project locally, ensure you have the following installed:

+- Node.js (version 14.x or later)
+- npm (version 6.x or later)
+- Redis (for caching)

 ## Installation